SINGROUP/SOAPLite/README.md

-# SOAP LIGHT
+# SOAP LITE

 Smooth Overlap of Atomic Positions (SOAP) is an algorithm used for accurately classifying and machine learning chemical environments[1,2].

 ## Getting Started

-This is a very light weight and fast SOAP implementation for machine learning in quantum chenistry and materials physics.
+This is a very lite weight and fast SOAP implementation for machine learning in quantum chenistry and materials physics.
 Once you give SOAP the .xyz in ASE format,  list of positions, radius cutoff, number of basis functions and l (number of spherical harmonics), soap will return a numpy matrix of the power spectrum for each point.
 Each row corresponds to each specified point, and each column corresponds the the spectrum value.

 ### Prerequisites